sisap-challenges/sisap-challenges.github.io/2026/evaluation.md

 tira-cli code-submission \
     --path . \
-    --command '{YOUR EXECTUABLE} --input $inputDataset/*.h5 --task-description $inputDataset/config.json --output $outputDir' \
+    --command '{YOUR EXECUTABLE} --input $inputDataset/*.h5 --task-description $inputDataset/config.json --output $outputDir' \
     --task sisap-2026 \
     --dataset task-1-spot-check-20260528-training
 ```

+Your program should write its output files to `$outputDir` in the format described on the [task description page](/2026/#result-submission-format).

 **Step 4 — Trigger evaluation in the TIRA UI**

 Navigate to the task page, click *Submit → Code Submissions*, select your submission, choose a dataset and hardware configuration.
 The organizers will handle execution on all datasets once your submission looks correct.
-During the submission, you will only get tested on small workloads.
+During code submission, TIRA only runs small workloads.
 These are available in the baseline mentioned below.

 ---